iadjivon/Project-1/readme.md

     - fourth section: what to bring

-- on click, the button takes the user to their selected "destination"
+- on click, the button takes the user to their selected "destination" on the page

 ** Drop-down menu
 - They can search by date? country? city? still deciding how to design the drop down menu